vikhola/sermon/docs/channels.md

 ```

 ## LoggerConsoleChannel
-The @vikhola/sermon LoggerConsoleChannel provides simple logging to the console with optional colorize.
+The sermon LoggerConsoleChannel provides simple logging to the console with optional colorize.

 ### Initialize
 The console channel accepts in consturctor same `option` object as in the channel but with one additional property.